Assistant Professor of Music, Chair of Music Department

-WPC classes taught: Music Theory I-IV, Music History I-II, Instrumental Conducting, Scoring and Arranging, Form and Analysis, 20th and 21st c Compositional Techniques, Woodwind Techniques, and Intro to Music Literature.
+WPC classes taught: Music Theory I-IV, Music History I-II, Instrumental Conducting, Scoring and Arranging, Form and Analysis, 20th and 21st centure Compositional Techniques, Woodwind Techniques, and Intro to Music Literature.

 What excites you most about the WPC community?
 The way that faculty are encouraged to invest in the lives of our students.
 We get to journey with our students and it doesn’t end when they graduate.
 I have been through so much with my students – weddings, births, deaths, boot camp, jobs, etc. It is such an honor and privilege.
 It also excites me that WPC is a community that promotes interdisciplinary learning and exploring the questions in our lives.

 Describe the current trajectory of your scholarly research and/or performance/rehearsal schedule.
 It is my desire to continue to find ways to connect music education and neuroscience.
 I am interested in specifically pursuing the connection between music theory and the brain.

 What kind of hobbies or special activities do you enjoy?
 Living life with my four-year-old daughter, which includes puddle jumping, art projects, nature walks, story time, and creek play on a regular basis.
 Writing, reading, crafting, photography, and waterfall hiking are among my favorite hobbies.